devmaxime/codextranauts/VSCodeExtension/codextranaunts/README.md

-# codextranaunts README

-This is the README for your extension "codextranaunts".

 ## Requirements

 Make sure to add this into your package.json and replace defaults with anything you'd like as this is MVP.